Have You Been Injured? We're Ready to Fight for You.

 Sleep Disturbances

-Sleep challenges that individuals who have suffered head injuries may have to contend with include spending more time asleep than what is normal, having the inability to stay awake, and difficulties achieving a sound sleep.
+Sleep challenges that individuals who have suffered head injuries may have to contend with include spending more time asleep than normal, having the inability to stay awake, and difficulties achieving a sound sleep.

 Mental Health Issues